 - 2 eggs

-- In a large bowl, combine and whisk together 4½ cups flour, baking powder, and salt until mixed.
+- In a large bowl, combine and whisk together flour, baking powder, and salt until mixed.

-- In another large bowl, with an electric mixer on medium-high speed, beat the butter and sugar until creamy, 2 to 3 minutes.
-Add the eggs, vanilla, and milk and beat until light and fluffy, about 1 minute.
+- In another large bowl, with an electric mixer on medium-high speed, beat the butter and sugar until creamy.
+Add the eggs and vanilla and beat until combined.
 With the mixer at medium-low speed, gradually beat in the flour mixture just until blended.

-- Gather the dough into a ball and divide it into half.
-Roll each half to 1/4 inch thickness between sheets of plastic wrap or wax paper and refrigerate on cookie sheets until the dough is cold, 2 hours or overnight is okay.
-I roll out the dough using two 1/4 inch pieces of wood molding with the rolling pin to get even thickness.
+- Gather the dough into a ball and divide it into half or thirds.
+Roll each portion to 1/4 inch thickness between sheets of plastic wrap or wax paper and refrigerate on cookie sheets until the dough is cold, 2 hours or overnight is okay.
+I roll out the dough using two 1/4 inch pieces of wood under the rolling pin to get even thickness.

 - Preheat the oven to 350°F. Line two baking sheets with parchment paper.
 Get out the cookie cutters.

-- Bake for 12 to 16 minutes until the cookies are pale golden.
+- Bake for 14 to 16 minutes until the cookies are pale golden brown at the edges on the bottom.
 With a spatula, transfer the baked cookies to wire racks to cool completely.

 - Frost with royal icing, cookie icing, or whatever frosting you like.

 - Store in a tightly covered container, separating and cushioning the layers with sheets of waxed paper.

 Source: (This book has a lot of good recipes; I adapted the sugar cookie recipe)